bigskysoftware/htmx/www/content/essays/codin-dirty.md

 I generally avoid doing this sort of thing, especially early on in projects.
 Early on you often have no idea what the right abstractions for your domain are, and you need to try a few different approaches to figure out what you are doing.
-If you adopt this approach you end up with a bunch of tests that are going to break as you explore the problem space, trying to find the right abstractions.
+If you adopt the test first approach you end up with a bunch of tests that are going to break as you explore the problem space, trying to find the right abstractions.

 Further, Unit Testing encourages the exhaustive testing of every single method you write, so you often end up having more tests to be tied to a particular implementation of things, rather than the high level API or conceptual ideas of the module of code.

-Of course, you can refactor your tests as you change things, but the reality is that a large and growing test suite takes on its own mass and momentum in a project, making radical changes more and more difficult as they are added.
+Of course, you can and should refactor your tests as you change things, but the reality is that a large and growing test suite takes on its own mass and momentum in a project, making changes more and more difficult as they are added.
 You end up creating things like test helpers, mocks, etc. for your testing code.
-These are all code artifacts that make changing your system more and more difficult over time, a problem that many testing advocates fail to acknowledge.
+All that code and complexity tends to lock you in to a particular implementation.

 ### Dirty Testing

-My preferred approach in most situations is to do some unit testing, but not a ton, early on in the project and wait until the core APIs and concepts of a module have crystallized.
+My preferred approach in many projects is to do some unit testing, but not a ton, early on in the project and wait until the core APIs and concepts of a module have crystallized.

 At that point I then test the API exhaustively with integrations tests.